The Archbishop of Dublin

 - CCTV recordings for security purposes and to help create a safer environment for our staff, members of the faithful, clergy, volunteers and visitors.

-The Archdiocese of Dublin does not use automatic decision making software and does not engage in profiling.
+The Archbishop does not use automatic decision making software and does not engage in profiling.

-The information you give us is used by the Archdiocese only in accordance with the purpose for which you provided the information and with your consent.
+The information you give us is used by the Archbishop only in accordance with the purpose for which you provided the information.
 This information will only be retained for as long as required for the purpose for which it was gathered.

-Information will only be made available to third parties who assist us with our work.
-We may share information with service providers but only when an appropriate Service Provider Agreement/contract is in place outlining exactly what they are permitted to do.
+Information will only be made available to third parties who assist the Archdiocese with our work.
+The Archbishop may share information with service providers but only when an appropriate Service Provider Agreement/contract is in place outlining exactly what they are permitted to do.
 Any data processed in the course of such services is processed in compliance with the GDPR.

-Where permitted by law, we reserve the right to release personal data without your consent and/or without consulting you, including when we believe that this is appropriate to comply with our legal obligations.
+Where permitted by law, the Archbishop reserves the right to release personal data without your consent and/or without consulting you, including when he believe that this is appropriate to comply with his legal obligations.

-We may store your information in hard copy or in electronic format, in storage facilities we own and operate ourselves, or that are owned and operated by our service providers.
+He may store your information in hard copy or in electronic format, in storage facilities he owns and are operated by the Archdiocese, or that are owned and operated by his service providers.

-We retain your personal information for as long as necessary with regard to the purposes for which it was collected or lawfully further processed, or for so long as may be necessary in light of our legal obligations.
-All information held is in accordance with the diocesan retention policy which is currently being amended to ensure its compliance with GDPR.
+He retains your personal information for as long as necessary with regard to the purposes for which it was collected or lawfully further processed, or for so long as may be necessary in light of our legal obligations.
+All information held is in accordance with the diocesan retention policy to ensure its compliance with GDPR.

-How do we keep your information safe and accurate?
+How does the Archbishop keep your information safe and accurate?

-The Archdiocese is committed to ensuring your information is secure.
-In order to prevent unauthorised access or disclosure we have put in place suitable physical, electronic and managerial procedures to safeguard and secure your information.
-The Archdiocese uses technical and organisational security measures to protect your data from accidental or intentional manipulation, loss, destruction or access by unauthorised persons.
-Our security measures are continuously adapted in line with technological developments.
+The Archbishop is committed to ensuring your information is secure.
+In order to prevent unauthorised access or disclosure the Archbishop and the diocesan offices on his behalf have put in place suitable physical, electronic and managerial procedures to safeguard and secure your information.
+The Archbishop uses technical and organisational security measures to protect your data from accidental or intentional manipulation, loss, destruction or access by unauthorised persons.
+These security measures are continuously adapted in line with technological developments.

-We seek to ensure that we keep your personal data accurate and up to date.
-However, you are responsible for informing us of any changes to your personal data and other information.
+The Archbishop seeks to ensure that he keeps your personal data accurate and up to date.
+However, you are responsible for informing the Archbishop, or the diocesan offices on his behalf, of any changes to your personal data and other information.

 No personally identifiable information is collected on this website from visitors, staff, clergy and volunteers that browse the website for information on our activities.
-We review these measures regularly.
+The Archbishop, or the diocesan office on his behalf review these measures regularly.

 Unfortunately the transmission of information via the internet is not completely secure.
-Although we do our best to protect your personal data, any transmission via our website is ultimately at your own risk.
-Once we have received your information we will use strict procedures and security features to try and prevent unauthorised access to, or unlawful processing or disclosure of, such data.
+Although the Archbishop does his best to protect your personal data, any transmission via our website is ultimately at your own risk.
+Once he has received your information he will use strict procedures and security features to try and prevent unauthorised access to, or unlawful processing or disclosure of, such data.

-On written request we will inform you about the data stored about you.
+On written request the Archbishop, or the diocesan office on his behalf, will inform you about the data stored about you.
 Requests for access, rectification, erasure or blocking of personal data will be processed on the basis of applicable legal provisions.
-Please contact the Data Protection Co-ordinator, Holy Cross Diocesan Centre, Clonliffe Road, Dublin 3 or email firstname.lastname@example.org
+Please contact the Data Protection Officer, 204 Clonliffe Road, Dublin 3, D03 PD86 or email email@example.com.

 What are your rights?